Steve Bechler

-Steven Scott Bechler (November 18, 1979 – February 17, 2003) was an American professional baseball pitcher, who played in Major League Baseball (MLB) for the Baltimore Orioles.
+Steven Scott Bechler (November 18, 1979 – February 17, 2003) was an American professional baseball pitcher who played in Major League Baseball (MLB) for the Baltimore Orioles.

 After starring for the South Medford High School baseball team, Bechler was selected by the Orioles in the third round of the 1998 MLB draft.
 Following five seasons in Minor League Baseball, Bechler made his major league debut with the Orioles in 2002.

-Attending spring training in 2003, he died of heat stroke while participating in conditioning drills.
+During spring training in 2003, he died of heat stroke while participating in conditioning drills.
 A medical examiner found that Bechler's use of the supplement ephedra contributed to his death.
 Following this revelation, the Food and Drug Administration opened an inquiry, which resulted in the banning of ephedra products in the United States.
 He and Tom Gastall are the only two Orioles to die while still active players.

 Early life

 Bechler was born on November 18, 1979, in Medford, Oregon, to Ernest and Patricia Bechler.
 He had one brother.
 At the age of seven, he began playing baseball.
 As a youth, he competed in the Medford American Little League, Babe Ruth League, and American Legion Baseball.
 He was a member of the 1997 American Legion World Series runners-up.
-Bechler suffered from asthma as a child, and endured heatstrokes while in high school.
+Bechler had asthma as a child, and endured multiple episodes of heat stroke while in high school.